Marin Market Intelligence

 Q2 2026 Market Dynamics

 If you are following the national headlines—rising mortgage rates, volatile gas prices, and shifting consumer confidence—it is easy to assume the housing market is freezing up.
 However, local data reveals a completely different reality.
-Based on Q1 2026 closed sales, Marin County does not have one unified real estate market.
-It has two: The "Sprint Market" and the "Stale Market."
+Based on the 711 single-family sales that closed in Q2 2026 (April 1 – June 30, per BAREIS MLS), Marin County does not have one unified real estate market.
+It has two: The “Sprint Market” and the “Stale Market.”

 Understanding which market you are operating in, and the invisible forces driving them, is the difference between capturing a premium and leaving hundreds of thousands of dollars on the table.